infinet/xt_wgobfs/README.md

 `Chacha8` is chosen for its speed, as the goal is not encryption.

-Tested working on Alpine linux kernel 5.15 and CentOS 7 kernel 3.10.
+Tested working on Alpine linux kernel 5.15, CentOS 7, Debian 10/11/12 and openSUSE 15.5.

 ### Build dependence

-- Alpine: alpine-sdk, iptables-dev, linux-lts-dev or linux-virt-dev
+- Alpine: alpine-sdk iptables-dev linux-lts-dev or linux-virt-dev
-- CentOS 7: iptables-devel, kernel-devel
+- CentOS 7: iptables-devel kernel-devel
-- Debian 10/11 : linux-headers, autoconf, libtool, libxtables-dev, pkg-config
+- Debian 10/11/12 : autoconf libtool libxtables-dev linux-headers pkg-config
+- openSUSE 15: autoconf automake gcc kernel-default-devel libtool libxtables-devel make

 ### Build and install